Ivorforce/Monoteny/README.md

 ### First-Class Multiplicity

-Monoteny recognizes multiplicity usually comes in predictable forms:
+Monoteny recognizes multiplicity (data) usually comes in predictable forms:

+- Some known number of objects of different types.
+  - Product Types (-> Traits / Structs)
+- One object of varying subtype.
+  - Tagged Union (-> Poly / Enums)
 - Some unknown number of objects of the same type.
   - Monads (-> Arrays)
-- Some known number of objects of different types.
-  - Traits (-> Structs)
-- One object of varying subtype.
-  - Poly (-> Enums)

 A monad is a wrapper that hides multiplicity on interaction with the type.
 Only when referenced (e.g. `a@[0]`) is interaction with the monadic wrapper permitted.
 A monadic wrapper might be anything from arrays over dictionaries to streams or nullability.